Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 We must connect to the one database we want to communicate with.

-To connect to a database by name, we use `\c db_name`, where `db_name` is the name of the db.
+To connect to a database by name, we use `\c db_name`, where `db_name` is the name of the database.

 ```
 postgres=# \c db_name
 ```

-We should get the feedback `You are now connected to database "db_name" as user "postgres".` Our Postgres terminal prompt may also change now too:
+We should get the feedback `You are now connected to database "db_name" as user "postgres".` Our Postgres terminal prompt should also change.

 ```
 postgres=# \c simons_example_db